 An environment of fun is an indicator of a culture of trust.
 Each chapter of this book includes a study group format and powerful practice ideas for leaders.
 These tools can facilitate creative data analysis for educational leaders interested in understanding the relatively new field of positive psychology and how it can contribute to a joyful learning environment that promotes collaborative relationships.

 Using Humor to Maximize Living is Mary Kay’s second book and will be published by Rowman & Littlefield Publishers, an academic press based in Maryland, in March 2012 in hardback, paperback, and electronic forms.

-Mary Kay will be doing a book signing at the international Association for Applied and Therapeutic Humor (AATH) conference April 19 through 22, 2012, at the Chicago Westin O’Hare and will use the text for the conference’s Humor Academy, a three-hour graduate college class.
-All are invited to attend this fun and informative conference, with continuing education (CE) credits available for nurses, counselors and social workers and CPDU credits for teachers.
+It is currently being used as the text for the international AATH (Association for Applied and Therapeutic Humor) Humor Academy and CHP (Certified Humor Professional) Certificate program.
+All are invited to attend this fun and informative AATH conference, with continuing education (CE) credits available for nurses, counselors and social workers and CME for Doctors.

 The Top Ten Reasons Why Humor is FUNdamental to Education

-At the invitation of author, Robert Sylwester, Mary Kay’s Article “The Top Ten Reasons Why Humor is FUNdamental to Education” was published in IAE newsletter and will be included in a e-book on Creating an Appropriate 21st Century Education.
+At the invitation of her mentor, author, Robert Sylwester published Mary Kay’s Article “The Top Ten Reasons Why Humor is FUNdamental to Education” in IAE (Information Age Education) newsletter It is also included in an e-book format on Creating an Appropriate 21st Century Education.